karmaniverous/entity-manager/.stan/system/stan.todo.md

 - EntityManager.query CF generic
   - Added CF parameter to EntityManager.query signature and forwarded to the internal query() function.
 Aligns with BaseQueryBuilder and QueryOptions CF threading.
   - Fixes TS2558 from generic arity mismatch.

+- TSD tests — CF-based PageKeyByIndex narrowing
+  - Added pagekey-narrowing.test-d.ts to validate CF-driven narrowing for PageKeyByIndex and ShardQueryFunction pageKey parameter using values-first config with literal index keys.
+  - Confirms only the expected index components are permitted; improper keys produce type errors as intended.